emilianvrd/Maneuvers/Fantasy maneuvers/Species.md

 - See the logical value of everything

 **Others probably**
-- See you a only fit for war
+- See you as only fit for war
 - Marvel at the extraordinary technology used to create you
 - View you as a mindless, emotionless killing machine